Reluctant Bride

-Reluctant Bride (released in the U.S. as Two Grooms for a Bride) is a 1955 British comedy film.
+The Reluctant Bride (U.S. title: Two Grooms for a Bride) is a 1955 British comedy film directed by Henry Cass and starring John Carroll and Virginia Bruce.

 Plot summary

 Jeff Longstreet and Laura Weeks are paired together to take care of a group of wild children whose parents are lost on an African safari.
 The children make attempts to press Jeff and Laura into a romantic relationship while breaking them away from their fiancees.